spiffe/spire-tutorials/metrics/README.md

 The first collector configured is Prometheus.
 Its configuration accepts two properties, the Prometheus server host which defaults to `localhost` and the Prometheus server port.
 These values are used by SPIRE to expose an endpoint which will be used by Prometheus to pull the metrics.

-For the purpose of this tutorial we configured the host property using the hostname of the SPIRE Server (and Agent) but it is important to note that this configuration allows SPIRE Server and Agent to listen for remote network connections what assumes a risk.
+For the purpose of this tutorial we configured the host property using the hostname of the SPIRE Server (and Agent) but be aware that this configuration, which allows the SPIRE Server and Agent to listen for remote network connections, creates a security risk to SPIRE due to the open port.
 When applying a configuration like this in a production environment, the access to the endpoint should be tightly controlled.

-Such scenario generates a warning message on the logs to alert the operator about this risk:
+This configuration generates a warning message in the logs to alert the operator about this risk:

 ```console
 level=warning msg="Agent is now configured to accept remote network connections for Prometheus stats collection.
 Please ensure access to this port is tightly controlled." subsystem_name=telemetry
 ```

-The second collector configured is Statsd.
-This is one of the collectors that supports the configuration of multiple instances.
-For that reason the configuration object expects a list of addresses.
+The second collector configured is StatsD, which is one of the collectors that supports the configuration of multiple instances.
+For that reason, the configuration object expects a list of addresses.
 For this tutorial we define only one instance.
-The address configured matches the Statsd instance running on the environment.
-We will see the details about this instance in a following section but for now it worth noting that the address is formed by the hostname of the service and the default port for StatsD.
+The address configured matches the StatsD instance running on the environment.
+We will see the details about this instance in a following section but for now it's worth noting that the address is formed by the hostname of the service and the default port for StatsD.

 By configuring the address, SPIRE will be pushing metrics to the Statsd collector.

 ##  Graphite & Statsd Configuration

-We use the official Docker image for Graphite & Statsd.
+We use the official Docker image for Graphite and StatsD.
 This image already contains all the services necessary to collect and display metrics.
-For this tutorial we map the port `80` that belongs to the nginx proxy that reverse proxies the Graphite dashboard and the port `8125` where Statsd listens by default.
+For this tutorial we map the port `80` that belongs to the nginx proxy that reverse proxies the Graphite dashboard and the port `8125` where StatsD listens by default.
 The `graphite-statsd` service definition is:

 ```console